kevindstevens1010/myblog/content/post/learning-from-sunrun-s-vivint-acquisition.md

 It's too early to say if this is a trend worth watching, especially since it is so early in the solar industry's lifecycle and these are just two companies in a very fragmented space.

-The good news is, the residential solar industry supports at 2 (3 if you count Solar City), billion-dollar companies with only minimal market penetration.
+The good news is, the residential solar industry supported at least 2 (3 if you count Solar City), billion-dollar companies with only minimal market penetration.
 That's the type of potential that should excite everyone.